-Inventories are comprised of crude oil, natural gas liquids, drilling fluids and spare parts and are measured at the lower of cost and net realizable value.
+Inventories are comprised of crude oil, natural gas liquids, drilling fluids (base oil, minerals and speciality chemicals) and spare parts that are measured at the lower of cost and net realizable value.
 Net realizable value is the estimated selling price in the ordinary course of business, less the estimated costs necessary to make the sale.
-The volume of oil held in inventory and the value of the oil in inventory will fluctuate based on the normal capacity of the facility and the market price of crude oil and natural gas liquids in any given month.
-Cost of drilling fluids is determined on a weighted-average basis.
+The volume of crude oil and the value of the crude oil in inventory will fluctuate based on the normal capacity of the facility and the market price of crude oil and natural gas liquids in any given month.
+Cost of drilling fluids is determined on a weighted-average basis and are measured at the lower of cost and net relaizable value.
 The cost of drilling fluids inventory comprises all costs of purchase, costs of conversion and other costs incurred in bringing the inventories to their present location and condition.
+Inventory in transit is recognized at the point of shipment.
 The amount of drilling fluids inventory held will fluctuate depending on activity levels during a given period.
 The reversal of previous net realizable value write-downs to inventories is permitted when there is a subsequent increase to the value of inventories.